Airport West: Demographics

 The most common ancestries in Airport West were Australian 18.3%, English 18.2%, Italian 17.7%, Irish 8.4% and Scottish 5.6%.

 In Airport West, 67.2% of people were born in Australia.
 The most common countries of birth were Italy 7.2%, India 2.6%, England 1.5%, Greece 1.4% and New Zealand 1.1%.

 The most common responses for religion in Airport West were Catholic 44.6%, No Religion, so described 21.8%, Not stated 8.7%, Anglican 6.0% and Eastern Orthodox 5.0%.
 In Airport West, Christianity was the largest religious group reported overall (69.2%) (this figure excludes not stated responses).

 In Airport West, 65.9% of people only spoke English at home.
 Other languages spoken at home included Italian 10.8%, Greek 3.0%, Mandarin 1.4%, Maltese 1.1% and Hindi 1.1%.

 Transport

 Tram route 59 travels from Westfield Airport West (at Matthews Avenue), then runs via Matthews Avenue, Keilor Road, Mount Alexander Road, Fletcher Street, Pascoe Vale Road, Mount Alexander Road, Flemington Road and then terminates at the corner of Elizabeth Street and Flinders Street, at Flinders Street station.
+In 1943 an extension into Essendon airport was paid for by the Federal government to facilitate workers getting into the airport to service RAAF and American military planes. this extension went up Matthews Avenue turning right into the Airport via Vaughan St.

 The Albion-Jacana freight line passes through Airport West near its north and west boundary.
 A railway line to Melbourne Airport via Airport West has been proposed under The Greens 2008 People Plan.

-The currently congested Tullamarine Freeway and Calder Freeway interchange saw a redevelopment to help traffic flow easier in 2006–2007.
+The currently congested Tullamarine Freeway and Calder Highway interchange saw a redevelopment to help traffic flow easier in 2006–2007.

 Seven bus routes operated by CDC Melbourne and Kastoria Bus Lines also service the suburb, and a Night Network also operates around the area.

+Many of the street names follow aviation themes: